yktoo/yktoo.com/content/blog/0266/index.en.md

 The only annoying thing was that it's 300 metres shorter than the required five kilometres, which I always had to "top up".

 As time went by, I've switched to running 10 kilometres, and running the above route twice was even more annoying as then it was 600 m too short.
-I've found another track along the side of the //Amsterdam-Rijnkanaal//, which is at the bottom left corner on the picture above.
+I've found another track along the side of the {{< fl "Amsterdam-Rijnkanaal" >}}, which is at the bottom left corner on the picture above.
 This is how it looked like last spring:
 ![](img:1.bp.blogspot.com/-EjT8lpuoqHA/VSwY_3Q2E-I/AAAAAAAAhbs/vnaiRpuyZRg/s1600/20150327_184933.picasaweb.jpg:a "March.
 The Amsterdam-Rijnkanaal is on the right.")

 It was particularly beautiful in the summer.
-The stretch siding with the channel follows a bike way officially called the *Song bike path* (//zangfietspad//).
+The stretch siding with the channel follows a bike way officially called the *Song bike path* ({{< fl "zangfietspad" >}}).
 The corresponding sign depicts a singing cyclist and the following text:

 > Cyclists are officially allowed to sing here.
 No more awkward pauses in your song because someone is cycling by!